 The Lincolnway Industrial Rail & Air Park, located in Clinton County, lowa, originally achieved certification through the lowa Economic Development Authority (IEDA) Certified Site Program on December 19, 2016.
-Quest Site Solutions (Quest) has conducted a thorough analysis of the property, and based on the updated information provided by Grow Clinton and our evaluation of the property, we are recertifying the Lincolnway Industrial Rail & Air Park as a General Industrial Park.
+Quest Site Solutions (Quest) has conducted a thorough analysis of the property, and based on the updated information provided by Grow Clinton and Alliant Energy as well as our evaluation of the property, we are recertifying the Lincolnway Industrial Rail & Air Park as a General Industrial Park.
+This includes additional acreage which have been added to the north of the original certified acreage.